Power to the people and people over profits

-Cooperatives are owned and operated by the members they serve, which ensures that co-ops are always focused on community needs and local priorities.
-Member ownership also guarantees every member has a voice in co-op business, which is governed by an elected board of directors who are also members.
+A co-op exists solely to provide high-quality service at the lowest possible price for its member-owners.
+Electric co-ops are locally owned and governed, which ensures that they are always focused on community needs and local priorities.
+Member ownership also guarantees every account holder has a voice in co-op business, which is governed by an elected board of directors who are also members.
 The board makes decisions to accommodate the best interests of the membership and local directors have a personal investment in assuring the cooperative is meeting the needs of the community.
-Electric co-ops were created more than 75 years ago to improve quality of life by providing safe, reliable and affordable electricity to local members – not to generate profits for shareholders.
-At its best, a cooperative does not differentiate between itself and members – they are one and the same.

 Electric co-ops power communities and empower members by improving their quality of life.